 As long as a student meets the pre-requisites for an off-campus course, as stated in the course outline on OSIRIS, they are entitled to sign up for it.

-Students are entitled to take up to 22,5 EC of off-campus courses as part of their curriculum (15 EC if you decide to go on exchange), to be taken after their first year.
-Off-campus courses taken as a 5th course do not count towards the maximum number of off-campus courses.
+Students are entitled to take up to 22,5 EC of off-campus courses as part of their 180 EC degree requirement (15 EC if you decide to go on exchange); to be taken after their first year.
+Off-campus courses taken on top of the required 180 EC do not count towards the maximum number of off-campus courses.
+To appear on the UCU transcript, any off-campus course must be requested through the Exam Board.

 See the rest of this page.